Grenyerre/CI-PP2-Catch-The-Mousie/README.md

    I amended each function to include a console.log message so that I could tell whether it was being called and under which circumstances this was happening.
 This helped me to remove a function that had become nested and subsequently was never called.

 2. Naming
    I like to be clear when I name variables, functions, etc. I find it makes the code easier to follow for myself and other users.
-However switching between HTML and CSS, and JavaScript led to issues rrying to use the smae names but only changing the style of the text, eg. cat-name in HTML/CSS became catName in JavaScript.
+However switching between HTML and CSS, and JavaScript led to issues trying to use the same names but only changing the style of the text, eg. cat-name in HTML/CSS became catName in JavaScript.
 Hence I had to rename variables similarly.

 3. Boolean logic
    An issue arose as I didn't state the logic and equalities for both 'Eaten' and 'Escaped' in my functions.
 This was rectified by explicitly completing the Boolean arguments.